Second Sino-Japanese War: Japanese

 Japanese statistics, however, lack complete estimates for the wounded.
 From 1937 to 1941, 185,647 Japanese soldiers were killed in China and 520,000 were wounded.
 Disease also incurred critical losses on Japanese forces.
 From 1937 to 1941, 430,000 Japanese soldiers were recorded as being sick.
 In North China alone, 18,000 soldiers were evacuated back to Japan for illnesses in 1938, 23,000 in 1939, and 15,000 in 1940.
 From 1941 to 1945: 202,958 dead; another 54,000 dead after war's end.
 Chinese forces also report that by May 1945, 22,293 Japanese soldiers were captured as prisoners.
 Many more Japanese soldiers surrendered when the war ended.

-Contemporary studies from the Beijing Central Compilation and Translation Press have revealed that the Japanese suffered a total of 2,227,200 casualties, including 1,055,000 dead and 1,172,341 injured.
-This Chinese publication analyzes statistics provided by Japanese publications and claimed these numbers were largely based on Japanese publications.
+Contemporary studies from the Beijing Central Compilation and Translation Press state that the Japanese suffered a total of 2,227,200 casualties, including 1,055,000 dead and 1,172,341 injured.
+This Chinese publication analyzes statistics provided by Japanese publications and claims these numbers were largely based on Japanese publications.

 Both Nationalist and Communist Chinese sources report that their respective forces were responsible for the deaths of over 1.7 million Japanese soldiers.
 Nationalist War Minister He Yingqin himself contested the Communists' claims, finding it impossible for a force of "untrained, undisciplined, poorly equipped" guerrillas of Communist forces to have killed so many enemy soldiers.

 The Nationalist Chinese authorities ridiculed Japanese estimates of Chinese casualties.
-In 1940, the National Herald stated that the Japanese exaggerated Chinese casualties, while deliberately concealing the true number of Japanese casualties, releasing false figures that made them appear lower.
+In 1940, the National Herald stated that the Japanese exaggerated Chinese casualties, while deliberately concealing the true number of Japanese casualties, releasing false figures that made them appear much lower.
 The article reports on the casualty situation of the war up to 1940.